judyess/phase-1-final-project/README.md

 3. `CTRL+C` to end the session

-Functions in load.js are for managing the element objects in db.json.

-Adding a property to the Elements:

-`processArray()`
-    is given an array which contains the atomic numbers of elements that belong to a particular category.
-Then it searches the elements that already exist in db.json with a GET-Fetch method.
-For each element in that array, addProperty() is called on it.
-The property being added and its value is hardcoded into the body of the function and needs to be updated with each new array.
-*See data.txt for elemental information and categories.

-`addProperty()`
-    is passed an element object, and the categoryType and categoryValue of that array of elements from processArray() then it uses a POST-Fetch method to update that object to include a new property of categoryType:categoryValue.

 **HELP:**

-If needed, you can copy and run the list at the end of data.txt to repopulate an empty db.json file with basic information and rebuild the table from there.
+If needed, you can copy and run the list at the end of load.js to repopulate an empty db.json file with basic information and rebuild the table from there.

+Load.js includes the functions and data that I used to build db.json.

+**Adding a property to the Elements:**

+In load.js, use `processArray()` by passing it an array of objects that you want to update properties for.
+The name of the property and the value is hard coded into the body and needs to be changed manually.